What is AVCHD?

 Which programs support it directly?

 Ideally you just want to copy the footage off your camera, put it in your editing program and use it (called using the "native" footage).
 You can do this with many of the programs available today.
-Grass Valley EDIUS 5 & 6, Sony Vegasand Adobe Premiere Pro CS4, CS5 & CS5.5 let you put AVCHD footage directly on the timeline.
+Grass Valley EDIUS 5 and upwards, Sony Vegasand Adobe Premiere Pro CS4 and later let you put AVCHD footage directly on the timeline.
 Initially Vegas would only deal with Sony AVCHD footage but it will now also load Panasonic.
 How well it plays back is dependant on how good your computer is, and does vary from one program to another.
 If trying to edit native then we would recommend using the latest type of i7 system.

 Why is it hard work for the computer to edit the native footage?

 AVCHD is a great filming format, creates an excellent picture in a very small space and is one of the formats you can use to make Blu-ray discs.
 It is so flexible because the way the video is stored is pretty complicated.
 Just like with a video DVD the footage is not stored as whole frames but instead as bits of frames.
 To see one frame you need to look at several, which means the computer needs to be doing all this work just to try and play the footage back, let alone try to add effects.

 Why do cameras use this format if it is so hard to edit?